 The Best WeTransfer Alternative for Musicians in 2026

 WeTransfer is fine.
-It is easy, free up to 2GB, and every music supervisor has used it.
-For sending a one-off WAV to a collaborator, it does the job.
+It is easy, free up to 2GB, and every music supervisor on the planet has clicked one of those blue download buttons at some point this week.
+For sending a one-off WAV to your mix engineer, it does the job.

 What WeTransfer Gets Wrong for Music Pros